EAA AirVenture Oshkosh: History

 EAA was founded in Hales Corners, Wisconsin in 1953 by aircraft designer and military aviator veteran Paul Poberezny, who originally started the organization in the basement of his home for builders and restorers of recreational aircraft.
 Although homebuilding is still a large part of the organization's activities, it has grown to include almost every aspect of recreational, commercial and military aviation, as well as aeronautics and astronautics.
 The first EAA fly-in was held in September 1953 at what is now Timmerman Field as a small part of the Milwaukee Air Pageant, fewer than 150 people registered as visitors the first year and only a handful of airplanes attended the event.
 In 1959, the EAA fly-in grew too large for the Air Pageant and moved to Rockford, Illinois.
-In 1970, when it outgrew its facilities at the Rockford airport (now Chicago Rockford International Airport), it moved to Oshkosh, Wisconsin.
+In 1970, when it outgrew its facilities at the Greater Rockford Airport, it moved to Oshkosh, Wisconsin.
 Much of the convention's growth and prominence on the world stage is credited to founder Paul Poberezny's son, aerobatic world champion and longtime EAA president Tom Poberezny, who became chairman of the event in 1977.

 For many years, its official name was The EAA Annual Convention and Fly-In.
 In 1998, the name was changed to AirVenture Oshkosh, but many regular attendees still call it as The Oshkosh Airshow or just Oshkosh.
 For many years, access to the flight line was restricted to EAA members.
 In 1997, the fee structure for the show was changed allowing all visitors access to the entire grounds.
 EAA AirVenture holds nearly 1,000 forums and workshops, in addition to their many vendors which bring a variety of aircraft supplies, general merchandise, and name brand sponsors such as Piper, Cessna, Cirrus, and many others.

 The 2020 AirVenture convention and air show was canceled due to the COVID-19 pandemic.